-You’re not being paranoid if strangers really are snooping for sensitive online information that threatens your privacy and security.
-There’s a good reason for wanting to shield your location and personal data from prying eyes and nosey corporations intent on selling your browser history for profit, especially since the U.S. government now allows your ISP to sell anonymized user data to third parties.
-A virtual private network or VPN can put a stop to that nefarious activity by letting you interact more safely on the internet.
+You’re not being paranoid if strangers really are snooping for your sensitive online information.
+There’s a good reason for wanting to shield your location and personal data from prying eyes and nosy corporations, especially since the U.S. government now allows your ISP to sell anonymized user data to third parties.
+A virtual private network or VPN can put a stop to that nefarious activity by letting you camouflage yourself on the internet.
 A VPN lets your data flow through an encrypted tunnel to a VPN server, so anyone monitoring your connection sees unintelligible data — the VPN server’s IP address instead of your device.

 However, not all Android VPN apps are of equal quality and trustworthiness.
 In choosing a VPN, consider the business models of VPN companies, especially those offering their services for free.
 Make sure you understand their privacy policies before signing on.
-We’ve identified several excellent VPN services for the Android platform, and all services on this list support the OpenVPN protocol — the most secure option for Android.
+We’ve identified all the options for the best VPN for Android you can install today, and all of them support the OpenVPN protocol — the most secure option for Android.

 Created by Swiss-based CERN scientists — the company that created ProtonMail, the encrypted email service — the free version of ProtonVPN will not record browsing history, display privacy-invading ads, sell private data to third parties, or limit your downloads.
-Instead, it encrypts your data using AES-256 and 4096 RSA, and thus cannot share your data with any authorities.
-ProtonVPN supports two secure VPN protocols — IKEv2/IPSec and OpenVPN — and it encrypts your DNS so that your browsing cannot be found via DNS queries.
-It also features split tunnel support, letting you choose which traffic flows through the VPN, and a kill switch to guard against disconnects.
-Free users can only connect one device to free servers in Japan, the Netherlands, or the U.S., while paid subscribers can access 577 servers in 44 countries, and access blocked or censored content and stream videos.
+Instead, it encrypts your data using AES-256 and 4096 RSA, and thus cannot share your data with anyone.
+ProtonVPN supports two secure VPN protocols — IKEv2/IPSec and OpenVPN — and encrypts your DNS so that your browsing cannot be found via DNS queries.
+It also features split-tunnel support, letting you choose which traffic flows through the VPN, and a kill switch to guard against disconnects.
+Free users can only connect one device to free servers in Japan, the Netherlands, or the U.S., while paid subscribers can access 1,000 high-speed servers in 50 countries, and access blocked or censored content and stream videos.
 Paid versions — which cost $48 (Basic) or $96 per year (Plus) — support a range of features like file sharing, BitTorrent, and Tor over VPN, and the ability to connect two and five devices at a time, respectively.
-This is our pick for the best security and VPN apps to download.

 TunnelBear is a free VPN with a friendly bear-themed interface.
 The service offers quick speeds and is audited by a third party for its security and privacy features.
 There is no IP logging, and TunnelBear does not track your online activities or share them with anyone.
 It supports 256-bit encryption with servers in more than 22 countries and offers a kill switch feature.
 You can see server locations on a map and tap to have your bear tunnel connect to them.
 TunnelBear is free with 500MB of browsing data per month — no credit card required.
 A Wi-Fi VPN with unlimited data is available with the premium plan, which you can purchase in-app.
 A subscription costs $3.33 per month or $40 for the year, which features unlimited use on up to five devices simultaneously.